syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-#### Rendering Layout with DataSource
+#### Rendering layout with DataSource
-To create an organizational chart,TreeLayout type should be set to `LayoutType.Organization`.The following code example show how LayoutManager is used to generate TreeLayout based on the DataSourceSettings of the Diagram.
+To create an organizational chart, TreeLayout type should be set to `LayoutType.Organization`.
+The following code example shows how LayoutManager is used to generate TreeLayout based on the DataSourceSettings of the Diagram.

 {% tabs %}
 {% highlight xaml %}